dl-solarity/docs/docs/getting-started/guides/utils/block-guard.md

 ## Implementation

-The `BlockGuard` is a simple contract that tracks the latest block in which a particular resource (group of functions) was accessed by a specific address.
+The `ABlockGuard` is a simple contract that tracks the latest block in which a particular resource (group of functions) was accessed by a specific address.
 It provides several modifiers for easy integration.

 <table>
   <thead>